 4. Don’t Try To Go Cheap for Cheap’s Sake

 Marketing is an investment.
 SEO is an investment.
 When it works, the money should return more than you originally put in.
-While you don’t want to hurt your return by overpaying, you also really do not want to kill off any chance of return by hiring low quality.
+While you don’t want to hurt your return by overpaying, you also really do not want to kill off any chance of a return by hiring low quality.

 Don’t go cheap because you are trying to cut down on business expenses.
 Go cheap because a young but promising college student doesn’t have a portfolio and will give you more quality work than you could get from a well-known agency.
 Treat SEO like an investment and pay for quality.